Newms34/3d-Modeler/README.md

  ----
  Q: Why do cones not allow textures?

- A: Because of the way triangles are drawn with CSS (hint: it's already a bit of a trick), the triangles can't really have background textures.
+ A: Because of the way triangles are drawn with CSS (hint: it's already a bit of a trick)<sup>*</sup>, the triangles can't really have background textures.
 Sorry!

 ##New Features
  - Updated object textures.
 Objects materials can now glow, be transparent, be shiny, and have image textures (except for cones).